 Step 2.
 Choose the USB drive to scan

-Launch Deep Data Recovery and choose your USB drive where you lost important files.
-Click "Scan" to start.
+Launch Deep Data Recovery and select the USB drive where you lost important files.
+Click "Scan" to initiate the recovery process.

 Step 3.
 Check and preview USB drive data

-When the scanning is finished, you can quickly locate a specific type of file by using the Filter feature as well as the Search option.
+After the scanning process is complete, you can efficiently find a particular type of file by utilizing the Filter feature and the Search option, both of which are designed to streamline your search process.

 Step 4.
 Restore flash drive data

-After checking and finding lost USB drive files, click "Recover" to restore them.
-You shall save the found files to a safe location on your PC rather than to your USB drive.
+After finding lost USB drive files, click "Recover" to restore them and save them to a safe location on your PC, not on the USB drive.

 You May Also Like:

-If your USB drive is physically damaged and cannot be detected or recognized, it's worth reinstalling the USB drivers to see if this fixes the issue.
-Or, you can try and fix the broken USB drive by yourself.
+If your USB drive is physically damaged and can't be detected or recognized, try reinstalling the USB drivers to see if that fixes the issue.
+Alternatively, you can attempt to repair the damaged USB drive yourself.

-Step 1: Press the Windows + X keys and select Device Manager from the menu.
+Step 1: Press the Windows key + X on your keyboard and select Device Manager from the menu.
+This will open the Device Manager window, where you can view and manage your computer's hardware devices.

-Step 2: Expand Disk drives, right-click the name of your removable disk, and select Uninstall.
+Step 2: To remove a disk drive, expand Disk drives, right-click the name of your removable disk, and select Uninstall.

 Step 3: Select OK and disconnect the USB drive from your computer.